Rapha149/ArmorStandEditor/README.md

     enabled: true
     permission: null

+  # Using advanced controls to change position, rotation and pose.
+  # They can be individually enabled/disabled via the options above.
+  advancedControls:
+    enabled: true
+    permission: null

   # Making your armor stand private so that only you can open its ASE inventory.
   privateArmorstand:
     enabled: true